xma711/notebook/programming/python/README.md

 imports
 --------------------

-Allow code isolatioin and re-use
+Allow code isolation and re-use

 add references to variables/classes/functions etc into the current namespace